Northumbrian Small Pipes Society: Membership

 in the Morpeth Chantry Bagpipe Museum.

 The president of the society was Richard Welford.
 In 1896 he delivered a lecture to the society on 'The Waits of Newcastle upon Tyne'.
 As the last of the Waits was John Peacock, Welford must have had at least some interest in Northumbrian pipes.
 After Fenwick's death, he acquired Fenwick's collection of manuscript music, which still survives, and includes many unusual variants of traditional pipe tunes, some with attributions to named pipers, including Peacock and Robert Reid.

+The society's transactions includes addresses of players.
+These individuals primarily resided in a geographic range extending from mid-Durham, including locales like Willington, Darlington, and Bishop Auckland, to the western areas of Northumberland, reaching Haltwhistle.
+The region then extended northeastward to encompass the North Tyne Valley, Kielder Water, Bellingham, Wark, Falstone, and further north to locations in north Northumberland, such as Alnwick.
+The boundary then reversed, moving southward to Morpeth, southeast Northumberland, and Tyneside.
+Overall, this territory broadly aligns with the boundaries of Northumberland and the eastern part of County Durham.
+Notably, almost half of the listed players, totaling seventeen, originated from the industrial and mining hubs of Tyneside and southeast Northumberland.
+Among them, three lived in North Shields, and six were located in mining communities between the rivers Tyne and Wansbeck.
+This subset of nine players, comprising a quarter of the identified musicians, hailed from the North Shields and southeast Northumberland regions.

 Why was the society so short-lived?

 The reasons for the society's short life are not documented.
 However, it is clear that with a committee of 26, only one of whom was an honorary playing member, and only 37 honorary playing members across the lifetime of the society, never more than 35 at any time, it may well be that pipers felt that the work of the society was not really about the living tradition of the instrument as it was currently played, so much as an antiquarian interest in preserving an instrument falsely perceived as being on the point of extinction.